Spread the newsTweet This

 We’ve all heard of sweatshops.
 You may not have seen one, but the chances are you’ve worn their produce.
 With stylishly embroidered tops costing as little as £6, there’s little chance of a fair wage being earned by all.

 This has been the focus of campaigns for decades, and thankfully they’re beginning to pay off.
+The collapse of a factory in Bangladesh last year helped to re-ignite this discussion.
 But it’s pretty difficult for retailers to monitor a string of subcontractors and suppliers all around the world, so sadly the unfairness hasn’t been completely uncovered.

-The average Brit spends £780 a year on clothes.
+The average Brit spends £780 a year on clothes5.
 By buying better-made, longer-lasting clothes you could save yourself a lot of money - even if it means spending a little more upfront.

-1. Clothes swap: Find or host a Swishing party: invite your friends over and ask them to bring a lovely but unloved piece of clothing or two so that someone else can fall in love with it.
+1. Clothes swap: Find or host a Swishing party: invite your friends over and ask them to bring a lovely but unloved piece of clothing so that someone else can fall in love with it.
 Everyone goes home with a revived wardrobe and full wallets.
-Find out more here.

 2. Charity shop: Take a gander around your local charity shop, you might just be in for a surprise.
 Check out where they are through this charity shop listing.